leobudima/elogii-blog/content/biggest-mistakes-in-delivery-management.md

 That’s why it’s also vital to reduce operational costs as much as possible.

-# 5. Not keeping operational costs low.
+## 5. Not keeping operational costs low.

-Trimming the budget is an important part of business.
+Trimming the budget is an important part of the business.
 And when it comes to your delivery, it’s critical.

 Unlike production or sales, delivery isn’t a core business activity.
 So, you always have to maintain strict control over operational expenses.

 If you don’t, costs can easily spiral out of control, eat into your profit margins, and be a burden for your customers.
 And your customers don’t appreciate paying for delivery.

-In fact, when it comes to eCommerce statistics, it’s [**the biggest cause of cart abandonment**](https://www.statista.com/statistics/379508/primary-reason-for-digital-shoppers-to-abandon-carts/) among consumers.
+In fact, when it comes to eCommerce statistics, it’s [**the biggest cause of cart abandonment**](https://www.statista.com/statistics/379508/primary-reason-for-digital-shoppers-to-abandon-carts/ "biggest causes of cart abandonment") among consumers.

 If you want to prevent that from happening, you must look for cost-cutting opportunities:

 * **Add local delivery.** Local delivery is the most cost-effective way to deliver products or services to customers.
-Even without a private fleet, building a local fulfillment service is easy.
+Even without a private fleet, building a local fulfilment service is easy.
 Since you only cover a small geographical area, it doesn’t require a 3PL provider, nor a lot of capital investment.
 * **Increase route density.** Route density is the number of stops your drivers make per each route.
-The higher the density, the less it costs to fulfill each order, and the cost per delivery is lower, as well.
+The higher the density, the less it costs to fulfil each order, and the cost per delivery is lower, as well.
 * **Regularly send vehicles for maintenance.** A delivery relies on its drivers and vehicles.
 And without proper care, your vehicles can break down during an assignment.
 If that happens, you end up losing money both on the cost of repair and the missed delivery.
 * **Sell products or services online.** Online shopping doesn’t necessarily lower the cost of delivery, but it does increase profit.
 On the one hand, it’s more convenient for people to shop from home, especially regular customers.
 On the other, it enables you to reach a wider audience.
 And since there is more profit coming in, there is also more capital to make cost-saving investments.
-* **Automate the delivery operation.** From [**optimizing route planning**](https://elogii.com/blog/how-route-planning-software-improves-delivery/) to letting you [**build an agile delivery**](https://elogii.com/blog/agile-delivery-operations/), technology can cut costs more than any other solution.
+* **Automate the delivery operation.** From optimizing route planning to letting you [**build an agile delivery**](https://elogii.com/blog/agile-delivery-operations/ "building an agile delivery"), technology can cut costs more than any other solution.
 In fact, solutions like delivery management software can reduce operational expenses by 50%.
 And that’s why [**44% of businesses**](https://elogii.com/blog/delivery-statistics-2020/) plan to increase spending on tech in 2020 to save more money.

-# 6. Not communicating with customers.
+## 6. Not communicating with customers.

 Good communication is the key to excellent customer service.
 It’s what builds trust and nurtures relationships between your brand and your customers.